 Please use our online scheduler to book your appointment with the City Clerk.
 If there are no appointment slots available when you access the scheduler, please check back in 24 hours to view any available time slots.
 Appointments are required.
 Due to COVID-19 precautions and restrictions, no walk-ins are allowed.

-Appointments can be made based on availability, between 10 a.m. - 3 p.m.
+Appointments can be made based on availability, from 9:30 a.m. to 3:30 p.m.
 To expedite your appointment, the scheduler will ask for the reason you are coming to City Hall.
 We want to make sure that the City Clerk's Office offers the services you are looking for.

 Coronavirus (COVID-19) update: Governor Charlie Baker announced an emergency order modifying the State’s Open Meeting Law.
 The order order suspends the requirement for public access to the physical location where a public meeting is taking place, provided there are other means of access.
 Read the emergency order.